Sea Scout Leadership

 The primary goal of each Regional Sea Scout Committee is to create training and program opportunities to benefit the ships of the region.
 Each region is led by a Regional Commodore, Regional Director, and Regional Boatswain.

-Depending on the region, regional events have included Regattas, Rendezvous, SEAL Training, Seabadge Training, Safety at Sea Events, Bridge of Honors, Sea Scout Balls, and more.
+Depending on the region, regional events have included Regattas, Rendezvous, SEAL Training, Seabadge Training, Bridge of Honors, Sea Scout Balls, and more.

 National Sea Scout Support Committee